huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

   DNS over QUIC SHOULD use that API to align the packet length to a small set of fixed sizes.

-* if padding at the QUIC level is not available or not used, DNS over QUIC MUST ensure that all DNS queries and responses are padded to a small set of fixed sizes, using the EDNS(0) padding extension as specified in {{!RFC7830}}.
+* if padding at the QUIC packet level is not available or not used, DNS over QUIC MUST ensure that all DNS queries and responses are padded to a small set of fixed sizes, using the EDNS(0) padding extension as specified in {{!RFC7830}}.